matthewrsilver/mudmux/README.md

 ## Configuring mudmux

-The main flexible configurations are stored in the `config/config.yaml` file.
-A sample of the most relevant and commonly configured fields:
+All configuration is handled in the `mudmux/config` directory; values that might reasonably be changed are in the `config.yaml` file.

+But once mudmux is installed via pip, configuration files are pretty buried.
+To make configuration easier, mudmux supports user configs which override the default config.
+To override, create a directory in `$HOME` called `.mudmux.d` and add a `config.yaml` file there.
+An example user config could look like:

 ```
-editor: "emacs"
+editor: "nano"
 iterm:
-  mudmux_iterm_profile: "med"
+  mudmux_iterm_profile: "mud_profile"
   enable_tmux_integration: Yes
+chat_config_dir: "${MUDMUX_USER_DIR}"
+log_dir: "${MUDMUX_USER_DIR}"
+notes_file_dir: "${MUDMUX_USER_DIR}"
 ```

 Here, the editor can be changed from `emacs` to whatever inferior editor might be preferred.
 Also, iTerm2 tmux integration can be disabled, and the name of the iTerm2 profile to be used can be set (or left blank to prevent switching.
+Further, chat configuration, log files, and notes files, can all live in arbitrary locations.
+Absolute paths are necessary, and the $MUDMUX_USER_DIR environment variable, pointing to `$HOME/.mudmux.d` is available when this config is loaded.